A Suite of Generative Tasks for Multi-Level Multimodal Webpage Understanding

 Each webpage sample includes the page URL, page title, section titles, section text, images and their captions, and indices for each section, their parent section, their children sections, and more.
 This differs from WIT, which defined individual samples as image-caption pairs with metadata (\eg, originating section title).
 Appendix~\ref{sec:dataanalysis} includes a comparison of fields available in WikiWeb2M versus WIT.
 In Table~\ref{tab:datacompareall}, we report the number of sections and images compared to the English subset of WIT.
 We add nearly 1M total images to the dataset by keeping the images on a webpage regardless of whether they have image captions available.

 We provide section counts by type: structural, heading, text only, image only, and both text and image.
 Structural and heading sections do not contain immediate text.
 The former has subsections.
 For heading sections, a section title was available, while the content linked to a different article, was empty, or only had tables.
+We only retain sections if they are content sections (\eg, not the ``See Also'' section).
 A significant 6.8M text sections are in WikiWeb2M, none of which were available in WIT.
-We make a random 90/5/5 split and show the number of pages, sections, and images per split after additional processing in Table~\ref{tab:splitcounts}.
-We only retain sections if they are content sections (\eg, not the ``See Also'' section).
-For image quality control, we keep JPEG and PNG image types \footnote{We release image URLs, where they can be fetched.}.
+For image quality control, we keep JPEG and PNG image types\footnote{We release image URLs, where they can be fetched.}.
+We make a random 90/5/5 split and show the number of pages, sections, and images per split in Table~\ref{tab:splitcounts}.
+Note that Table~\ref{tab:splitcounts} reflects statistics of WikiWeb2M, which is later refined to build our downstream tasks datasets.
+It can be repurposed for other webpage understanding tasks or reprocessed with different data filters.